ssbc/ssb-tunnel/README.md

 tunnel addresses are multiserver style:

-`tunnel:@7MG1hyfz8SsxlIgansud4LKM57IHIw2Okw/hvOdeJWw=.ed25519:0:net:localhost:1234!~shs:1b9KP8znF7A4i8wnSevBSK2ZabI/Re4bYF/Vh3hXasQ=~shs:7MG1hyfz8SsxlIgansud4LKM57IHIw2Okw/hvOdeJWw=`
+`tunnel:<portal_id>:<target_id>:<port>?` for example:
+`tunnel:@7MG1hyfz8SsxlIgansud4LKM57IHIw2Okw/hvOdeJWw=.ed25519:@1b9KP8znF7A4i8wnSevBSK2ZabI/Re4bYF/Vh3hXasQ=~shs:7MG1hyfz8SsxlIgansud4LKM57IHIw2Okw/hvOdeJWw=.ed25519`
+(port is optional)

+It is assumed that a peer who wishes to be a client to `target` already has a means to connect to `portal`.
+The address of the portal is left out, so that the client can use anything, and also, to better preserve the privacy of the portal.

-for the protocol portion of the multiserver address, `tunnel:target:port:portal_address` this will include the `shs` portion for the portal.
+For the protocol portion of the multiserver address, `tunnel:portal:target:port` this will include the `shs` portion for the portal.
 `port` is just an integer that tells the server which `ssb-tunnel` instance the client wants to connect to.
+(port is used so that there can be multiple instances running with different transform protocols)

 `target` is a ssb feed id, which represents the peer.
 This tells the portal that C wants a connection to A.
-`portal` tells A how to connect to B. Notice that since the portal address has a shs portion, the protocol separator `~` is escaped as `!~`.
+`portal` tells A how to connect to B.
-The portal address can be any valid multiserver address.

-thoughts: maybe the address format should be `tunnel:portal:target:channel~shs:key...`

-To connect, you must already know an address for `portal`.
-That means, this address doesn't change when `portal` changes it's protocols. how `target` or the client connects to portal is beside the point.
+## privacy proposal

+Instead of using `tunnel:<portal>:<target>` use `tunnel:<hmac(portal, target)>` then, you have to already know the portal to make sense of the target. knowing the address of the target does not automatically leak the address of the portal.

+## how it works

+for 3 peers, A, B, and C. A being the client-side server, which will receive the tunnel connection, B being the portal, and C being the client who connects to A via B.

+First A connects to B normally, then calls `B.tunnel.announce()` This informs B that A would like to receive connections tunneled though B. (B puts A into a table of endpoints it can provide tunnels to)

+Then C connects to B, and then calls `B.tunnel.connect({id: A.id})` B then checks if it can provide a connection to A, which it can, and calls `endpoints[A.id].tunnel.connect({id: A})` returning this stream to B (B is now connected to A via C).

+B then initiates a [`secret-handshake`](https://github.com/auditdrivencrypto/secret-handshake) through the tunnel, hiding subsequent content from B.

 ## License

 MIT